 Keep in mind that safety comes before anything else.
 Check the condition of yourself and other people involved in the accident first.
 Also, be respectful of the privacy rights of others.
 For example, you shouldn't post any of the pictures of others on social media.

 Many people fail to realize how important accident scene photography is as evidence in their car accident claims.
 Whether you have photos of the accident scene or not, there are many ways to recover car accident damages.
-Contact an attorney in your area today for a free consultation to explore your legal options.
+Contact a qualified car accident attorney in your area today to explore your legal options.